Tiger Woods doesn't just move the needle in golf; he IS the needle.

 Putters come and go but Tiger's Scotty Cameron Newport ain't broke and it certainly doesn't need fixing.

-NOTE: Tigers Newport 2 GSS Putter is custom made just for him so the general public is not able to purchase that model.
-The above Newport is the closest equivalent production model.
+NOTE: Tigers SC Newport 2 GSS Putter is custom made just for him and not available to the general public.
+The SC Newport 2 is the closest production model available.

 TIGER WOODS GOLF BALL

 Tiger won the 2019 Masters using a Bridgestone Tour B XS ball and like everything that goes into his bag, it's been tested and tweaked to suit Tiger's strengths.

 The new 2020 TOUR B XS model is the highest compression ball out of the three Bridgestone Tour B balls (the other variants being the RX and RXS).